rubyfu/RubyFu/module_0x4__web_kungfu/web_services.md

 ### XML-RPC
-Ruby has a standard library called `xmlrpc` which take care of all xmlrpc stuff you can even create an xmlrpc server using it
+Ruby has a standard library called `xmlrpc` which take care of all xmlrpc stuff you can even create an xmlrpc server using it.
+Let's  to get  Some real word example

+Looking for really known application that support XMLRPC then of course Wordpress was the first attendee.